|Teaching method||Contact hours|

 The majority of biological interactions with the external world takes place at a surface.
 Similarly, in medical diagnostics, analyses typically react at a surface with immobilized receptor molecules, while in e.g. solar energy conversion the overall yield is often determined by the definition of the surface.
 These examples indicate that the chemical and physical properties of surfaces are vitally important.
 In upcoming technologies like nanotechnology, the properties of surfaces are only becoming more important, due to the increasingly high surface area-to-volume ratio.

-This course deals with the (bio-organic) chemistry of surfaces: attaching molecules onto a surface, showing that this is the case, and doing something highly useful with it.
-In this course, the formation and properties of special surfaces that are formed through covalent and non-covalent interactions are treated.
+This course deals with the (bio-organic) chemistry of surfaces: attaching molecules onto a surface, showing that attachment was successful, and doing something highly useful with it.
 Subjects that will be treated in this course are:

 - polymerization reactions, with a focus on controlled radical polymerization.
 These type of reactions are very useful for covalent modification of surfaces and for the preparation of nano- and microstructures with defined and controlled surface properties (as used in drug delivery);